 Let's quickly look at an application of Mobile GIS, recording the growth of "invasive" plant species.
-Invasive plants grow into the territory of native plants and can harm the native plants by taking up precious and limited nutrients and the water from the native plants.
-Thus, native plants may be endangered and it is important to protect these plants.
+Invasive plants grow into the territory of native plants and can harm the native plants by taking up precious and limited nutrients and water.
+Thus, native plants may become endangered, and it is important to protect these plants.